YuKitsune/plz/docs/docs/configuration.md

 Prompt variables will be assigned a value provided by the user at runtime.

-In this example, Dingus will prompt the user with `What's your name?` and assign the users input to the `name` variable.
+In this example, plz will prompt the user with `What's your name?` and assign the users input to the `name` variable.

 ```yaml
 variables: